digital-asset/daml/docs/source/app-dev/bindings-x-lang/index.rst

 Building Ledger Commands
 ========================

 No matter what approach you take, either manually building commands or writing a codegen to do this, you need to understand how ledger commands are structured.
-This section demonstrates how to build create and exercise commands manually and how it can be done using contract classe.
+This section demonstrates how to build create and exercise commands manually and how it can be done using contract classes.

 Create Command
 --------------